XTS-400: History

-The XTS-400 has been preceded by several evaluated ancestors, all developed by the same group: Secure Communications Processor (SCOMP), XTS-200, and XTS-300.
+The XTS-400 has been preceded by several evaluated ancestors, all developed by the same group under Honeywell Federal Systems (later HFSI, Wang Federal, DigitalNet, and currently BAE Systems): Secure Communications Processor (SCOMP), XTS-200, and XTS-300.
 All of the predecessor products were evaluated under Trusted Computer System Evaluation Criteria (TCSEC) (a.k.a.
 Orange Book) standards.
 SCOMP completed evaluation in 1984 at the highest functional and assurance level then in place: A1.
 Since then the product has evolved from proprietary hardware and interfaces to commodity hardware and Linux interfaces.

 The XTS-200 was designed as a general-purpose operating system supporting a Unix-like application and user environment.
 XTS-200 completed evaluation in 1992 at the B3 level.

 The XTS-300 transitioned from proprietary, mini-computer hardware to COTS, Intel x86 hardware.
 XTS-300 completed evaluation in 1994 at the B3 level.
 XTS-300 also went through several ratings maintenance cycles (a.k.a.
 RAMP), very similar to an assurance continuity cycle under CC, ultimately ending up with version 5.2.E being evaluated in 2000.

 Development of the XTS-400 began in June 2000.
 The main customer-visible change was specific conformance to the Linux API.
 Though the security features of the XTS system put some restrictions on the API and require additional, proprietary interfaces, conformance is close enough that most applications will run on the XTS without recompilation.
 Some security features were added or improved as compared to earlier versions of the system and performance was also improved.

 As of July 2006, enhancements continue to be made to the XTS line of products.

 On September 5, 2006, the United States Patent Offices granted BAE Systems Information Technology, LLC.
 United States Patent # 7,103,914 "Trusted computer system".